Skip to main content

 vCluster Platform lets you manage your virtual clusters and users across your Kubernetes clusters.

-The vCluster Platform provides a robust UI that lets you connect your clusters, deploy virtual clusters, configure user access, and reduce operational costs.
+The vCluster Platform provides a single pane of glass that lets you connect your clusters, deploy virtual clusters, configure user access, and reduce operational costs.

 Projects

 Projects are the highest organizational unit that vCluster Platform uses.
 They help logically group resources by team or division, and as a container to apply role based access controls (RBAC).
-Projects are central part of your vCluster Platform experience, so make sure to read more about them in the [Projects section]](/docs/platform/projects/).
+Projects are central part of your vCluster Platform experience, so make sure to read more about them in the Projects section.

 Clusters